metacall/core/README.md

 ## 3.1 Known Projects Using MetaCall

-- **[Acid Cam](https://www.facebook.com/AcidCam/)**: A software for video manipulation that distorts videos for generating art.
+- **[Acid Cam](https://www.facebook.com/AcidCam/)**: A software for video manipulation that distorts videos for generating art by means of OpenCV.
 [Acid Cam CLI](https://github.com/lostjared/acidcam-cli) uses **METACALL** to allow custom filters written in Python and easily embed Python programming language into its plugin system.

 ## 4. Usage